 a sense of their place in their community and an understanding of their responsibilities within their world

-a spirit of infectious enthusiasm for learning, throughout our in-school and outdoor learning activities
+a spirit of infectious enthusiasm for learning, through our in-school and outdoor learning activities

 qualities including tolerance, resilience, grit, leadership, courage, patience, empathy and emotional intelligence